Who is Second Harvest?

 How can I sign up my group to volunteer?

 If you have five or more individuals volunteering together, we encourage you to sign up as a group.
 Just go to our online volunteer management website to view shifts that are available.
 Place your mouse over the opportunity that you are interested in and it will let you know if any slots are open.
-Once you find an opportunity for your groups, email Mindy Ortiz at firstname.lastname@example.org the following info: 1.
+Once you find an opportunity for your groups, email Ian Dixon at firstname.lastname@example.org the following info: 1.
 Name of group.
 2. Number of volunteers in your group.
 3. Volunteer opportunity date and shift.
-Then, just wait until you receive an email from Mindy confirming your group volunteer shift.
+Then, just wait until you receive an email confirming your group volunteer shift.

 Can Second Harvest accommodate volunteers with special needs or a physical handicap or disability?